rojinta/color_prediction_ML/README.md

 4. **Interpretation**: Analyze model insights, including variable importance and prediction accuracy for different combinations of input features.
 5. **Holdout Prediction**: Use trained models to generate predictions for a holdout dataset.

 Note: The original dataset from PPG Paints is not included in this repository due to privacy constraints.
-However, a synthetic dataset can be generated for testing purposes using the included generate_synthetic_data.R script.
+However, a synthetic dataset can be generated for testing purposes using the included `generate_synthetic_data.R` script.

 ## Project Structure
 The repository is organized as follows:

 ```
-├── src/
-│   ├── load_data.R
-│   ├── preprocess_data.R
-|   ├── generate_synthetic_data.R
 ├── data/
 │   ├── raw/
 │   ├── processed/
+├── src/
 ├── scripts/
-│   ├── exploration.R
-│   ├── regression.R
-│   ├── classification.R
-│   ├── interpretation.R
-│   ├── holdout_prediction.R
 ├── results/
 │   ├── models/
 │   |   ├── regression/